 An information and planning workshop was held to inform all the partners of the project's objectives and activities' implementation plan.

-A workshop on capacity building in biodiversity data mobilization, targeting biodiversity data holders and users in Benin, was organized to increase mobilisation of national biodiversity data and enhance capacity of main stakeholders.
+A workshop on capacity building in biodiversity data mobilization targeting biodiversity data holders and users in Benin was organized to increase mobilization of national biodiversity data and enhance capacity of main stakeholders.